The Global Nonviolent Film Festival is the world’s leading and most renowned nonviolent film festival since 2012.

 The Festival accepts submissions in the following categories:

-Feature Live Action Film (over 40 minutes)
+▪ Feature Live Action Film (40 minutes or more)

-Short Live Action Film (min.
-10 minutes - max.
-40 minutes)
+▪ Short Live Action Film (max.
+39 minutes)

-The award categories are decided by the Jury.
+The awards are decided by the Jury.

 Special Awards may be given at the discretion of the Festival's Organizers, such as:

-Honorary Award - it recognizes the ongoing work and career contributions of an individual within the entertainment, business and/or humanitarian fields.
+It recognizes the ongoing work and career contributions of an individual within the entertainment, business and/or humanitarian fields.

-Lifetime Achievement Award: it recognizes a performer who, during his/her lifetime, has made creative contributions of outstanding artistic significance to the field of the performing arts.
+It recognizes a performer who, during his/her lifetime, has made creative contributions of outstanding artistic significance to the field of the performing arts.